Description

 Which means for our asset as example:

-• Looking at the maximum reduction from previous high of days in the last 5 years of CA Technologies, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-33.7 days)
+• The maximum reduction from previous high over 5 years of CA Technologies is days, which is smaller, thus worse compared to the benchmark SPY (-33.7 days) in the same period.

 MaxDuration: